-Assume that a Fire District issued a bond anticipation note in the principal amount of \$330,000 for a building reconstruction project in "Fiscal Year 1."
+Assume that a Library District had issued on its behalf a bond anticipation note in the principal amount of \$330,000 for a building reconstruction project in "Fiscal Year 1."
 This was the first note issued for the project.
 The bond resolution limited the maximum maturity of the serial bonds to five years.
-(It would never happen, but imagine it for purposes of a simplified illustration; it would be the case for a bus financing.)
+(It would never happen, but imagine it for purposes of a simplified illustration.)

-In the following fiscal year ("Fiscal Year 2"), against the outstanding \$330,000 bond anticipation note then maturing, the Fire District made a principal payment in the amount of \$66,000, such amount constituting the first installment of such indebtedness, and issued a renewal note in the principal amount of \$264,000.
+In the following fiscal year ("Fiscal Year 2"), against the outstanding \$330,000 bond anticipation note then maturing, the Library District made a principal payment in the amount of 66,000, such amount constituting the first installment of such indebtedness, and issued a renewal note in the principal amount of \$264,000.

-Similarly, in the next succeeding fiscal year ("Fiscal Year 3"), the Fire District made a principal payment in the amount of \$66,000 and issued a renewal note in the principal amount of \$198,000.
+Similarly, in the next succeeding fiscal year ("Fiscal Year 3"), the Library District made a principal payment in the amount of \$66,000 and issued a renewal note in the principal amount of \$198,000.

-The Fire District then advises bond counsel that they would now like to pay off entirely the outstanding \$198,000 bond anticipation note at the time of its maturity and asks whether this would be legal in view of the so-called "fifty percent rule."
+The Library District then advises bond counsel for the Affiliated Entity that they would now like to pay off entirely the outstanding \$198,000 bond anticipation note at the time of its maturity and asks whether this would be legal in view of the so-called "fifty percent rule."

-The answer to that question is unequivocally in the affirmative: the Fire District legally may make such a payment.
+The answer to that question is unequivocally in the affirmative: the Library District legally may make such a payment.
 The rationale lies in the distinction between "voluntary" payments and "involuntary" or "mandated" payments.

-Pursuant to Section 53.00 of the LFL, a Fire District may issue obligations which are redeemable prior to maturity.
-Thus, for example, a Fire District could issue a \$2,000,000 bond issue payable of \$100,000 per year over a period of twenty (20) years with the bonds callable at the end of the tenth year.
-Assume that that serial bond issue was issued by a current administration in office at a Fire District in Fiscal Year 1 with a 10-year call feature.
-The provisions for early redemption do not mandate upon the administration which is in office in year ten (10) the decision to call in the bonds at that time; the decision to call in the bonds in Fiscal Year ten (10) by the administration in office in that year is an entirely voluntary decision not mandated by law or any other circumstances.
+Pursuant to Section 53.00 of the LFL, an Affiliated Entity may issue obligations on behalf of the Library District which are redeemable prior to maturity.
+Thus, for example, a School District could issue a \$2,000,000 bond issue payable \$100,000 per year over a period of twenty (20) years with the bonds callable at the end of the tenth year.
+Assume that that serial bond issue was issued by a current administration in office at a School District in Fiscal Year 1 with a 10-year call feature.
+The provisions for early redemption do not mandate upon the administration which is in office in year ten (10) the decision to call in the bonds at that time; the decision to call in the bonds in Fiscal Year ten (10) by the administration in office in that year is an entirely voluntary decision directed by the Library Board of Trustees and not mandated by law or any other circumstances.